software-engineering-amsterdam/Master-projects-2013-2014/README.md

 Dear visitor,

-This page is meant ot provide an overview of the Master students who are doing a research in Software Engineering area at the University of Amsterdam (UvA).
+This page is meant to provide an overview of the Master students who started their research project for graduation in the Software Engineering Master Program at the University of Amsterdam.

+Students are invited to contribute to this repository.
+This could help students with similar topics to get together and share ideas.

 This is a public repository.